How exactly is he riding that swordfish?

 - Jungle Hunt has one level where the hero attacks crocodiles while swimming.

-- In Spider-Man and the X-Men: Arcade's Revenge, Storm's levels take place underwater, presumably so the developers wouldn't have to deal with the fact that Storm can fly.
+- In Spider Man And The X Men In Arcades Revenge, Storm's levels take place underwater, presumably so the developers wouldn't have to deal with the fact that Storm can fly.
 These levels are actually the least Nintendo Hard in the game.

-- Tomb Raider 2 has large part of the game set in a sunken ship, and Tomb Raider: Chronicles has a section of the game set in a submarine, and the sea around it.
+- Tomb Raider II has large part of the game set in a sunken ship, and Chronicles has a section of the game set in a submarine, and the sea around it.

 - Tomb Raider Underworld fits this trope more than the past titles as some of the stages take places in the Mediterranean sea and later the Arctic sea with underwater temples and so it has more emphasis in underwater gameplay.